 To access the above resources please click here to be redirected to our Information & Guidance section.

-Energize have identified Harry Cade, Youth Sport Manager as their lead officer and we would encourage you to use him as your point of contact in the first instance to access support for school sport.
+Energize have identified Harry Cade, Engagement Manager – Education & Families, as their lead officer and we would encourage you to use him as your point of contact in the first instance to access support for school sport.
 Harry is also working closely with the School Games Organisers and he will ensure that they are involved and engaged as appropriate.